deepnlp-cs599-usc/quac/FlowQA_Attention/README.md

 # How we improve FlowQA

 However, we have noticed that in the "flow" operation, no attention mechanism is used.
 We believe that applying attention here should be considered, because not every historical conversation is important.
 When new questions are posted, it is highly likely that only several previous questions are involved, instead of all.
 By adding attention in the "flow" operation, we could align new representations with previous useful ones.
+We would like to call it "attention-over-flow".

 # Technical detail

+We would describe how we modified the "flow" operation in detail.

 # Results

+The result shows that our attempt slightly improves FlowQA by 0.1 of F-1 value.